 In November 2010, The Black Sash, The Children's Resources Centre, COSATU (Western Cape), the National Consumer Forum and five individual bread consumers (Tasneem Bassier, Brian Mphlele, Trevor Benjamin, Nomthandazo Mvana and Farreed Albertus) launched a class action seeking unprecedented damages against colluding companies Pioneer Foods, Tiger Consumer Brands and Premier Foods.

 They had been found guilty by the Competition Tribunal in 2007, following whistle blowing from within the sector and testimonies by civil society.

 Acting Judge Francois van Zyl refused to grant us a class certification order to represent consumers in the Western Cape.
 In May 2011 we appealed against his decision but again we were turned down.
 Subsequently we filed a petition with the Supreme Court.

-- Watch the absorbing and very informative 24 minute documentary, “Crumbs” (AFDA Online Festival) which tells the David versus Goliath story of Imraahn Mukaddum, the bread reseller who blew the whistle on bread price fixing in South Africa.
+Watch the trailer for the absorbing and very informative 24 minute documentary, “Crumbs” (AFDA Online Festival) which tells the David versus Goliath story of Imraahn Mukaddum, the bread reseller who blew the whistle on bread price fixing in South Africa.
 The documentary explores the turmoil Imraahn faces taking on the corporate food machine in the quest for social justice.

 Our application was founded on the Section 27 right to food, which still remains the moral basis for our case.
 However, the court stated that class action is not confined to the Bill of Rights but extends to all constitutional rights, and as such Section 34 which enshrines the right of access to court would be the fundamental legal principle at stake.
 The court decided that in the Bread Price Fixing Case, the class of people that we represent would be unable to afford legal fees as individuals and as such, their right to court would be best served by a class action.